-Generally, a Phase III Environmental Sites Assessment (ESA) is the term used to describe the contaminated site remediation phase of an ESA.
-This includes both the planning and the execution of a remediation of an impacted site.
+Generally, a Phase 3 Environmental Sites Assessment (ESA) is the term used to describe contaminated site remediation.
+This includes both the planning and execution of a remedial action plan (RAP) for an impacted site.

-The Phase III ESA will conclude with formal reporting when the site environmental cleanup is complete.
-This report will outline the follow-up monitoring for residual contaminants if necessary.
+The Phase 3 ESA concludes with a formal report on the environmental condition of the site once the remedial activities are complete.
+This report may recommend follow-up monitoring for residual contaminants if necessary.
 It will confirm contaminant removal, treatment, and the current status of the site (including on-site soil or groundwater testing or laboratory data to support the engineer’s conclusions).

 AEL believes that each unique site deserves a tailored approach to remediation.
-AEL's team relies on proven, industry-leading environmental remediation strategies and technologies that are solutions-focused, meaning that the client’s goals for the site are the foundation of the remediation approach.
-AEL also works to reduce the amount of soil sent to landfills by using on-site testing tools to delineate the exact limits of the impacted zone, instead of relying on best guesses, and by working within the regulation to allow some soil to remain on site, where appropriate.
-This saves money for the client and is more environmentally sustainable.
+AEL’s team relies on proven, industry-leading environmental remediation strategies and technologies that are solutions-focused.
+The client’s goals for the site set the foundation for the remediation approach.
+AEL works to reduce the amount of soil sent to landfills through on-site testing tools (to delineate the limits of impacted zones) and by working within the regulatory guidelines to allow for as much soil to remain on site as possible.

 We ensure that our robust reporting and recommendations not only meet your needs, but help you make decisions efficiently and effectively.

 AEL environment is focused on creating tailored solutions based on your end goals for each property.
 Tell us the service you require, and our team of expert engineers will guide you through the process.

 AEL environment is focused on creating tailored solutions based on your end goals for each property.
 Tell us the service you need, and our team of expert engineers will inform you.